 Becoming a Midwife in New York – NY

 Certified Nurse-Midwives generally pursue a nursing degree with a specialized track in midwifery.
 These graduate nursing programs are offered by many of the nursing schools and universities in New York.
-Those who plan to become Certified Midwives need not study nursing but can pursue courses in midwifery offered by a variety of medical and nursing schools and other universities, some of which offer online programs.
-In addition, some midwives gain some or all of their professional training through apprenticeships with practicing midwifes and nurse-midwives.
+Aspiring Certified Midwives are not required to study nursing; instead they can pursue courses in midwifery offered by a variety of medical and nursing schools and other universities, some of which offer online programs.
+Some midwives gain some (or even all) of their professional experience through apprenticeships with practicing midwifes and nurse-midwives.